 How Can I Improve my ITM rate?

 Picking the right moments to move your chips and a survival attitude will improve your cash rate.
-Our poker training video membership is exclusively based on tournaments and played by a tournament expert who has hundreds of thousands in online earnings including a Sunday Million final table.
-Use the discount code below and take advantage of 20% off meaning you will only pay £39.99 to access all videos.
-To redeem, simply copy and paste the code in the contact page.
+Our poker training video membership is mostly tournament based.
+You can watch tournaments and played by an expert who has hundreds of thousands in online earnings, including a Sunday Million final table.

-If you enjoyed this article, perhaps you’d like to read our Texas Hold’em Questions Excel Dashboard article?
+If you enjoyed this article, perhaps you’d like to read our Poker Tournament Strategy or Final Tables?

 Have you considered using Excel spreadsheets for your tournament ITM tracking?